lowkeyarhan/IMDB-clone/README.md

 **Steps to enable:**

+1. Choose Dormannu as your server.
-1. Click on the **server icon** in the player.
+2. Click on the **server icon** in the player.
-2. Choose `Yoru` as your server.
+3. Choose `Yoru` as your server.
-3. If your device supports **HLG/HDR10**, you'll see the 4K option available.
+4. If your device supports **HLG/HDR10**, you can stream, else your phone may crash.

 ---

-## 📅 ChangeLog – April 30, 2025
+## 📅 ChangeLog – May 11, 2025

-- ✅ Minor changes in home page UI.
+- ✅ Major UI changes, now uses glass morphism design.
-- ✅ Added search debouncing for better optimized search.
+- ✅ Added user authentication.
+- ✅ Added a new explore page, find your desired movie/webseries/anime using genre filters.
-- ✅ Added a new anime section for my anime weebs out there!
+- ✅ Added a new profile page, keep track of your data.
-- ✅ Optimized the seasons wrapper.
+- ✅ Now uses database for storing your watchlist and favourites data for improved cross-device experience.

 ---